 - Place dates in a saucepan and add water to cover two-thirds of the fruit.
 Add lemon juice.
 Bring to a rolling boil, cover with a lid part-way to allow steam to escape.

 - Reduce heat to low.
 Depending on ingredients, cook time and moisture, it may take anywhere from 10 to 30 minutes to reach the right consistency, which is evidenced when a tablespoon can stand straight up in the middle of the mixture without falling to the side.

 - Cool mixture a bit then place in a food processor and process until smooth.
-It may have a few lumps, but that's okay!
+It may have a few lumps, but that's OK!

-- Store in refrigerator for up to a few weeks and in freezer indefinitely.
-This is wonderful on toast or even added to baked breads, cakes, etc.
+- Store in the refrigerator for a few weeks, or in the freezer indefinitely.
+This is wonderful on toast or even added to baked breads, cakes or other foods.

 Fun Facts About Dates

 Dates were mentioned several times in the Bible, probably ancestors to the oldest-known seed planted successfully in modern times.

 In 1963, a date palm seed was discovered at Masada, an ancient fortress where, in 70 A.D., a large group of Jewish families killed themselves rather than face capture by the Romans.
 Planted in January 2005, the ancient date palm, named “Methuselah,” is now 4 feet tall.25

 From the primeval banks of the Tigris and Euphrates rivers, the date palm has provided the Phoenix dactylifera — the botanical name for dates — as an important food and medicinal source throughout the world.

 Dates are a wonderful snack all by themselves.
-But make sure you eat them in moderation, as these fruits can contain high levels of fructose that can harm your health.
+But make sure you eat them in moderation, as these fruits can contain high levels of fructose that can add to much sugar to your glucose levels.
 For a new twist, try stuffing them with a mixture of chopped raw almonds and walnuts and raw cream cheese for a delicious, nutritious and unique hors d'oeuvre.